Faculty Awards for Excellence

 Teaching and Mentoring Award: Dr. Marina Eremeeva

 The 2014-15 JPHCOPH Awardee for Teaching & Mentoring is Dr. Marina Eremeeva, Associate Professor in the Department of Environmental Health Sciences.
 Dr. Eremeeva’s letters from the students are evidence of her commitment as a teacher and mentor.
 As one student who she mentored stated,”She proved to be capable, efficient, professional, and showed a willingness to not only listen to her students, but to provide specific input and offer thorough and effective advice.”
 She is also an Adjunct Faculty in the Department of Biology and STEM Institute Affiliate Faculty.
 She has supervised eight Capstone projects.
 Several student completed field projects or wet laboratory experimental research.
-Five of her students received GSO research awards for their research projects; and two students received awards from the Georgia Entomological Society.
+Five of her students received Graduate Student Organization (GSO) research awards for their research projects; and two students received awards from the Georgia Entomological Society.
 She has developed two new courses and incorporated a Service Learning project into her course for the past three years and continually seeks novel ways to improve her teaching performance by developing novel didactic materials and practical class exercises.

 Service Award: Dr. Evans Afriyie-Gyawu